gatsbyjs/gatsby/docs/docs/migrating-from-v0-to-v1.md

 ## Replace react-router's Link component with gatsby-link

 `gatsby-link` is a wrapper for the `<Link>` component in react-router.
-It automatically prefixes urls and handles prefetching on browsers that don't support ServiceWorker.
-Gatsby doesn't include it, so you should install it:
+It automatically prefixes urls and handles prefetching.
+Add `gatsby-link` to your project by running:

 `npm install --save gatsby-link`